What are the benefits to using a Modular Fixture Plate on a CNC machine?

 What is the leadtime on Fixture Plates?
 Do you keep them in stock?

 Standard leadtime is two weeks from order.
 Certain plates for popular machines (e.g. HAAS VF2) are generally in stock.
-Otherwise, we keep raw material on hand for standard fixture plate sizes but machine the plates on a just-in-time basis.
+Otherwise, we keep raw material on hand for standard fixture plate sizes and machine the plates on a just-in-time basis.
 Fixture plate products show the amount in stock on the product page, however this number is subject to change.
 Please contact us with questions about leadtime or to inquire about rush orders.

 How do I use my SMW Modular Vise System?